stephenlaichaowen/svelte-webcomponent/README.md

-## Web Component Builder Powered by Sevlete
+## Build Web Component with Sevlete

 ### How to create a web component with svelte